 - C corporations, in which the corporation is taxed separately to the shareholders and owners, are the only business structure that can write off a nonprofit donation directly.

-- Sole proprietors have to report nonprofit donations as an itemized deduction on their personal tax return (Schedule A).
+- Sole proprietors have to report nonprofit donations as an itemized deduction on their personal tax returns (Schedule A).
 Donations cannot be deducted on Schedule C, where business income is declared.

 - S corporations and partnerships also have to report donations on the individual tax return of each shareholder.
 In this case, the value of the corporate donation is divided up amongst each shareholder.

-No matter what kind of structure a business has, it is required to maintain full records (receipts, registered charity number, bank statements, etc.) of any nonprofit donations to qualify for tax deductions.
-If the cash donation is over $250, there must be written acknowledgement from the tax-exempt fund or foundation, while for non-cash donations over $5,000 there must be a written property valuation from a qualified appraiser.
+No matter what kind of structure a business has, it is required to maintain full records (receipts, registered charity numbers, bank statements, etc.) of any nonprofit donations to qualify for tax deductions.
+If the cash donation is over $250, there must be written acknowledgment from the tax-exempt fund or foundation, while for non-cash donations over $5,000, there must be a written property valuation from a qualified appraiser.